vetty88/Professional-Portfolio/Instructions.md

 * A `Footer` component that appears on multiple pages

-* Update GitHub profile with pinned repositories featuring those same Projects
+* Update GitHub profile with pinned repositories featuring those same PROJECTS

 * Deploy this site to GitHub Pages using the [Create React App docs for deployment.](https://create-react-app.dev/docs/deployment/#github-pages)